 Relieves Menstrual Cramps

-One final thing to note is that while most of these benefits are from studies done using peppermint oil and not leaves, you may still get the same benefits from using the leaves in your tea.
+One final thing to note is that while most of these benefits are from studies done using peppermint oil and not leaves, you might still get some of the same benefits from using the leaves in your tea.

 Side Effects Of Chamomile And Lavender Tea